 ‘I’m afraid not.
 Its location was only discovered the day Krysila took Velmoran.
 Besides, ousting the kraken and her followers is nigh on impossible.
 Make some other bargain.’

 ‘Very well.
 Be seated and let us begin our contest.
 As you may know, it is a sídhe custom to let a game of Fidchell settle disputes.
 We must each have our prizes ready to name should we win.’
 At Midhir’s words two courtiers appeared carrying a Fidchell set with a silver board and a gold army of pieces.
 With graceful movements, they set the game out upon a table inlaid with battle scenes.
 Midhir settled himself to play, smoothing his robes with poise.

 Boroden approached the table, his heart recoiling at the awkwardness of the situation.
 In a protective move, Leon and Carnelian accompanied him.
 Boroden noticed Carnelian fidgeting anxiously.
 Carnelian had instructed him in chess to teach him strategy and the art of hiding his thoughts when in conflict.
 Although similar, the sídhe game of Fidchell was more complicated and could easily trip Boroden.

 Midhir waved his hand in dismissal at Boroden’s retainers.
 ‘This isn’t a duel you know, there’s no need for seconds.’

 They did not budge.
 Midhir turned his attention to the game, appearing ruffled by their staunch behaviour.
 His hand hovered over the gilded ranks before he moved a piece.

 ‘Now it’s your turn, Boroden.
-Come, I may easily wait a thousand years - I’m born of one of the noblest and longest lived of all the faerie races - but not you.
+Come, I may easily wait a thousand years - I’m born of one of the noblest and longest lived of the faerie races - but not you.
 Make your first move.’